-In the case of downwards shifts, the target note is sounded by the removal of the higher finger.
-This is why we can call these shifts “articulated shifts”.
-In both upwards and downwards shifts the note that we shift to is like a “stepping stone”.
+In the case of downwards shifts, for a really clean shift, rather than sliding in to the target note on the new finger, the target note is sounded by the removal of the higher finger.
+This is why we can call these shifts also “articulated shifts”.
+In both upwards and downwards shifts, the note that we shift to is like a “stepping stone”.
 We can call these “stepping stone” notes “intermediate notes”.

 The intermediate note is the note that is sounded by the “old” finger in the “new” position (in other words, it is the destination note of the “old” finger that we have shifted on).
 We use an intermediate note in a shift in exactly the same way as we might use a “stepping stone” to cross a river: it gives us a vital point of orientation and stability during our crossing, allowing us to reach our final destination (placement of target finger) with maximum security.
 Once again we will indicate these intermediate notes in the shifts as a grace-notes with the “x” notehead.
 These concepts are much better illustrated with a few musical examples:

 The use of the intermediate note converts our “assisted shifts” into “same-finger shifts” which are made (and measured) on the “old” finger.
 So in the above example, we will measure the shift in the first bar as a one tone shift upwards on the first finger rather than as a perfect fourth.
 The second bar shift is a one-tone shift downwards on the third finger.
 Bar three is a major third up on the first finger and bar four is the major third down on the third finger.